Tractable General Equilibrium: Variational Inequalities

 \if 0 \begin{definition}[Weak (or Minty) Solution] Given a VI $(\set, \vioperset)$ and an \mydef{approximation parameter} $\vepsilon \geq 0$, a \mydef{$\vepsilon$-weak (or Minty) solution} is a $\vartuple[][*] \in \set$ that satisfies the following:

 A $0$-weak solution to the VI is simply called a \mydef{weak solution}.
-We denote the set of $\varepsilon$-weak (resp. the set of weak) solutions a VI $(\set, \vioperset)$ by $\mvi[\varepsilon](\set, \vioperset)$ (resp. $\mvi(\set, \vioperset)$). \end{definition} \fi
+We denote the set of $\varepsilon$-weak (resp.\ the set of weak) solutions a VI $(\set, \vioperset)$ by $\mvi[\varepsilon](\set, \vioperset)$ (resp.\ $\mvi(\set, \vioperset)$). \end{definition} \fi

-In continuous VIs, the set of weak solutions is a subset of set of strong solutions, i.e., the MVI is a refinement of the SVI.
-However, we note that a weak solution is in general not guaranteed to exist in continuous VIs.
-Additionally, if we assume that the optimality operator $\vioperset$ is monotone, then the set of strong and weak solutions are equal.
-Surprisingly, a $\vepsilon$-weak-solution is not guaranteed to be a $\vepsilon$-strong solution.
-However, if $\vioperset$ is assumed to be monotone then any $\vepsilon$-strong solution is also a $\vepsilon$-weak solution but not vice versa.
+In continuous VIs, $\svi$ is a refinement of $\mvi$, so that any weak solution is also strong.
+Surprisingly, an $\vepsilon$-weak-solution is not guaranteed to be $\vepsilon$-strong.
+If the optimality operator $\vioperset$ is monotone though, the set of strong and weak solutions coincide.
+Moreover, any $\vepsilon$-strong solution is also $\vepsilon$-weak, but not vice versa.